 Understanding the challenges of urban refugees

-New projects and research focus on urban refugees in the Middle East
+Projects and research on urban refugees in the Middle East

-50 years with research was used to analyse and explain the Sudan revolution as it unfolded
+Using 50 years of research to analyse and explain the Sudan revolution as it unfolded

-Recognition, impact and increased interest in the U4 Anti-Corruption Resource Centre
+Recognition, impact and increasing interest in the U4

 Reaching further and broader with our research communication